 Try Biteable to create video presentations – it’s really, really simple

-One of the newish platforms for creating presentation materials is Biteable – so-called because you can build your presentation from manageable chunks or bites of videos.
-Prezi, the 3D presentation software, has gone from being the radical new thing in presenting to being established but certainly not market-dominant.
+One of the newish platforms for creating presentation materials is Biteable – so-called because you can build your presentation from manageable or bitesized chunks of videos.
+Prezi, the 3D presentation software, has gone from being the radical new thing in visuals-based presenting, to being established but certainly not market-dominant.

 Still the same problems with Prezi

 The problem is that the “zooming” 3D movements created in Prezi can be disorienting, especially if the designer of the “prezi” had a heavy hand.
 Also, there is a trick to matching the zooming to the narrative: If, for instance, you had a theme of progression through a step process, you could show that by moving from object to object into the distance.
 If you had a subject about something repetitive, you could move from point to point in a circle.
 Random, meaningless movements for the sake of movement just looked bad.